mantidproject/mantid/dev-docs/source/EventWorkspaceDev.rst

    this list is not significant, since various algorithms will resort by time of flight or pulse time, as needed.

 -  Also contained in the EventList is a std::set of detector ID's.
-This tracks which detector(s) were hit by the events in the list.
+This tracks which detector(s) were hit by the events in the list. ``EventList`` is a subtype of ``ISpectrum``, which provides the interface to many of the spectrum level access methods.

 -  The histogram bins (X axis) are also stored in EventList.
-The Y and E histogram data are not, however, as they are calculated by the MRU (below).
+The Y and E histogram data are not, however, as they are calculated on demand by the MRU (below).

 The += operator can be used to append two EventList's together.
 The